Student publication: John Silber and university newspapers

 b.u. exposure.
 The exposure sued Silber and the university for infringement of their First Amendment rights, but the courts of the Commonwealth of Massachusetts eventually dismissed their case.

 Issues of diversity in student newspapers

 Studies by the Journal of Blacks in Higher Education (JBHE) focusing on African American students have found that as few as 2.6% of editors of all student newspapers are of African-American descent, with other minorities showing similar trending.
 These numbers are not much higher at schools with credited journalism schools.
 In these institutions, only 4.4% of editors are of African American descent.
-Both of these percentages are significantly below the percentage of population African- Americans make up in the total United States.
+Both of these percentages are significantly below the percentage of population African-Americans make up in the total United States.
 Such skewed demographics in these publications could result in newspapers that only reflect the outlooks and values of a particular segment of the student population.
-The JBHE does not suggest any type of affirmative action program for student publications at this point in time.
+The JBHE did not suggest any type of affirmative action program for student publications at the study's release in 2004.